Fasdooq2002/My_Vercel_RolePlay/README.md

 A high-fidelity, dark-themed roleplay platform designed for immersive character interactions with advanced context management and uncensored model integration.

+## Recent Updates

+The interface has been redesigned with inspiration from JanitorAI, featuring:
+- Modern grid-based character card layout
+- Immersive card design with character portraits and gradient overlays
+- Responsive design optimized for both desktop and mobile
+- Enhanced intimate and alluring visual atmosphere
+- Smooth hover effects and transitions
+- Streamlined navigation and chat interface

 ## Deploy to Vercel

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new)